The-One-Reborn-developer/aiogram-chatbot/README.md

 **Installation steps explanation:**

 1. The ollama software will be installed on the local system.
-2. The gemma2 model will be pulled from the ollama repository.
+2. The llama3 and nomic-embed-text models will be pulled from the ollama repository.
 3. The ollama server will be started.
-4. A model will be created from the Modelfile.

 ## Running